Jammy2211/PyAutoLens/docs/general/workspace.rst

 Config
 ------

-Here, you'll find the configuration files used by **PyAutoLens** which customize:
+Here, you'll find the configuration files which customize:

     - The default settings used by every non-linear search.
     - Visualization, including the backend used by *matplotlib*.